 Risk Management provides a holistic view on risk and compliance to limits, to internal and external stakeholders, and ensures an appropriate escalation in the event of limit breaches.
-Business and support units are however, responsible for maintaining their independent view on the risks inherent in their operations, implementation of controls and other mitigating actions where needed, and reporting to senior management any present or foreseeable breaches from limits, policies or strategic direction.
+Business and support units are however, responsible for maintaining their independent view on the risks inherent in their operations, implementation of controls and other mitigating actions reporting to senior management any present or foreseeable breaches from limits, policies or strategic direction.
 Exhibit 2.4 provides an overview of the risk governance framework.

-The strategic targets are further defined in the Group's business plan, approved by the
+The strategic targets are further defined in the Group's business plan, approved by the Board of Directors.
+The business plan gives a 5-year view of the development of the Group's operations and provides a basis for stress testing and capital planning.